THE WSGR EUROPEAN PRIVACY & DATA PROTECTION TEAM

 In addition, Christopher has successfully led several landmark efforts at the EU level, such as negotiating the European Commission's adequacy decisions regarding the standard contractual clauses for controller-to-controller and controller-to-processor data transfers, and drafting a BCRs application checklist approved by the Article 29 Working Party.
 He also has been involved in privacy and data protection consultations for leading international organizations, including the Council of Europe (CoE) and the Organisation for Economic Co-operation and Development (OECD).

-The European privacy and data protection team also includes Cédric Burton, Of Counsel, and Anna Pateraki, associate in the Brussels office.
+The European privacy and data protection team also includes Cédric Burton, Of Counsel, Anna Pateraki, associate, and Laura De Boel, associate in the Brussels office.
 Over the last eight years, Cédric has been dealing with data protection and privacy matters and has gained a unique insight into providing strategic and practical advice to clients facing complex privacy and data protection issues.
 Anna has worked at the office of the European Data Protection Supervisor (EDPS) and has extensive experience advising clients on pan-European data protection compliance issues.
+Laura has gained experience in the privacy teams of leading law firms and advises clients across a range of sectors on matters of European data protection compliance.

 Our Brussels attorneys work closely with the firm's global privacy and data protection team, which includes many highly experienced experts in the United States, including former top officials at the Federal Trade Commission's Bureau of Consumer Protection and the Department of Justice's National Security Division.

 Click here to view the speaking engagements of our Privacy and Data Protection practice.